Authorship of the Pauline epistles: Historical criticism of the authorship of the epistles

-In the nineteenth-century, a group of scholars at the University of Tübingen, led by Ferdinand Christian Baur, engaged in radical bible study, including the claim that only Romans, 1 and 2 Corinthians, and Galatians were authored by Paul.
+In the nineteenth century, a group of scholars at the University of Tübingen, led by Ferdinand Christian Baur, engaged in radical bible study, including the claim that only Romans, 1 and 2 Corinthians, and Galatians were authored by Paul (i.e. Hauptbriefe).
 During the same period, another group of Dutch scholars led by Allard Pierson (Dutch Radical School), argued that all Pauline epistles were pseudepigrapha, a view that was also shared by Bruno Bauer, Rudolf Steck and Arthur Drews.
-The Encyclopaedia Biblica (1902) cited the work of Willem van Manen, Rudolf Steck and A.D.
-Loman who said that none of the epistles were written by Paul and all the epistles were pseudepigrapha.
-For the most part, the professors of Oxford University agreed with the scholars above, when presenting their verdict regarding the above position.
-Both these positions have now been abandoned by mainstream scholarship.